vedantbhusari33/Resume-Analyzer/README.md

 This platform allows users to:

 1. Upload their resume (PDF / DOCX)
-2. Select a target job role or paste a job description
+2. Select a target role or paste a job description
 3. Receive instant AI-powered analysis and improvement suggestions

 ---